commercetools/k8s-charts/charts/sftp/README.md

     .
 ```

-## Assigning a external IP to the SFTP
+## Assigning an external IP to the SFTP

 To assign a static ip to the SFTP, please execute the following command: